snotbane/penny/wiki/statement.md

 		`You choose to eat an orange.`
 ```

-The `menu` statement indicates that the player can make a decision here and select a different path depending on what they want to do.
+The `prompt` statement indicates that the player can make a decision here and select a different path depending on what they want to do.
 The branch string indicates one of these paths to help them choose.

 > [!NOTE]
-> The `menu` statement **does not** clear the previous message block until a branch has been selected.
+> The `prompt` statement **does not** clear the previous message block until a branch has been selected.
 This is to allow for the player to see the previous message (usually a question someone asks them) while making their decision.
-Use the `clear` statement to force a Message Block to close before prompting a menu.
+Use the `clear` statement to force a Message Block to close before prompting promptnu.

 > [!NOTE]
 > Branch strings are not printed out and instead displayed all at once.